The Ultimate Quadriceps Workout for Advanced Lifters

 As CrossFit and functional movement-focused workouts have gotten more popular, lots of lifters have started emphasizing the hips and core—and forgetting about the quads.

-Not only that, the hype about sitting-as-the-new-smoking has many of us obsessing about our tight hips and glutes, embracing everything from standing desks to yoga and Pilates to avoid becoming locked down and immobile.
+Not only that, the hype about "sitting is the new smoking" has many of us obsessing about our tight hips and glutes, embracing everything from standing desks to yoga and Pilates to avoid becoming locked down and immobile.

 That’s a good thing, of course, as our digital, sedentary society has most of us sitting hunched over screens or behind a steering wheel for much of the day.
 But to dismiss the quads as simply aesthetic muscles or “lower-body triceps” is to neglect a vital part of your body’s operating system.